"The King Hill Site (23BN1) islocated in a residential area

-in the southern part of the city of St. Joseph, Missouri on top of a high, west facing bluff
+of the city of St. Joseph, Missouri.
+The archaeological site is situated on top of a high, west facing bluff

 overlooking the Missouri River Valley.
 It was excavated by members of the St. Joseph Chapter